jordanmefujie/alx-interview/0x0A-primegame/README.md

 Maria wins because there are no prime numbers left for Ben to choose Third round: 1

-Ben wins because there are no prime numbers for Maria to choose
+Ben wins because there are no prime numbers for Maria to choose.